Emily Bacon1

 Richard Wesley, 1st Baron of Mornington was born circa 1690.1 He was the son of Henry Colley and Mary Ussher.1 He married Elizabeth Sale, daughter of John Sale, on 23 December 1719.1 He died on 31 January 1758.1

-Richard Wesley, 1st Baron of Mornington was baptised with the name of Richard Colley.
-He was also known as Richard Cowley.1 He was educated between 1706 and 1714 at Trinity College, Dublin University, Dublin, County Dublin, Ireland.1 He graduated from Trinity College, Dublin University, Dublin, County Dublin, Ireland, in 1711 with a Bachelor of Arts (B.A.1 He held the office of Chamberlain of the Court of the Exchequer (Ireland) in 1713.1 He graduated from Trinity College, Dublin University, Dublin, County Dublin, Ireland, in 1714 with a Master of Arts (M.A.).1 On 23 September 1728 he inherited the estates of Dangan and Mornington, County Meath, on the death of his cousin, Garret Wesley.1 On 15 November 1728 his name was legally changed to Richard Wesley.1 He held the office of Member of Parliament (M.P.) for Trim between 1729 and 1746.1 He held the office of High Sheriff of County Meath in 1734.1 He was created 1st Baron of Mornington [Ireland] on 9 July 1746.1 He held the office of Auditor and Registrar General of the Royal Hospital.1 On 15 October 1748 Mrs. Delany writes of him as "the same good-humoured, agreeable man he was seventeen years ago, when I made him my last visit."1
+He was given the name of Richard Colley at birth.
+He was also known as Richard Cowley.1 He was educated between 1706 and 1714 at Trinity College, Dublin University, Dublin, County Dublin, IrelandG.1 He graduated from Trinity College, Dublin University, Dublin, County Dublin, IrelandG, in 1711 with a Bachelor of Arts (B.A.1 He held the office of Chamberlain of the Court of the Exchequer (Ireland) in 1713.1 He graduated from Trinity College, Dublin University, Dublin, County Dublin, IrelandG, in 1714 with a Master of Arts (M.A.)1 On 23 September 1728 he inherited the estates of Dangan and Mornington, County Meath, on the death of his cousin, Garret Wesley.1 On 15 November 1728 his name was legally changed to Richard Wesley.1 He held the office of Member of Parliament (M.P.) for Trim between 1729 and 1746.1 He held the office of High Sheriff of County Meath in 1734.1 He was created 1st Baron of Mornington [Ireland] on 9 July 1746.1 He held the office of Auditor and Registrar General of the Royal Hospital.1 On 15 October 1748 Mrs. Delany writes of him as "the same good-humoured, agreeable man he was seventeen years ago, when I made him my last visit."1

 Children of Richard Wesley, 1st Baron of Mornington and Elizabeth Sale